GFTBS/gftbs.github.io/math5620/Homework/TS2.md

 The basic idea is u''(x) = f(x)
 Task 2 shows the approximation of u from the given matrix and rhs.

+Note: Spent way too long on this because OpenMP was multiplying the matrix and mixing up the order on a push instead of using the reserved space I gave it.
+The interesting part was the order was always the same, until one time it randomly changed. which started the investigation.

 #### Task 4: Write a code that will compute the coefficients for a finite difference approximation of a given derivative.
 There is a version of the code (in Matlab) that will do the job.
 If you use Matlab to get this done, expand out all of the shorthand notation that Matblab uses.

 #### Task 5: Write up a software manual page (we will go through a template in class.
 Put pages in for the codes you have written for this homework assignment.